blog3-1

 How To Develop Your First Forex Trading Plan

 The ability to create and follow a forex trading plan is one of the most important things a forex trader must learn.
 Many new forex traders fall into the trap of either not creating a plan or failing to stick to the ones they do create.
-Doing either is a big mistake and leads to irrational, hasty, and emotional decision-making (very bad things when it comes to forex).
+Doing either is a big mistake and leads to irrational, hasty, and emotional decision-making — very bad things when it comes to forex.

 The process of creating a forex trading plan will help you understand your trading strategy thoroughly and serve as a blueprint for making trading decisions.
-If you design your trading plan correctly, the unexpected should not be an issue – you should have already thought out and have a course of action for just about anything that might occur.
+If you design your trading plan correctly, the unexpected should not be an issue — you should have already thought out a course of action for just about anything that might occur.

 1. Determine What Kind Of Trader You Are – And How Many Trades You Should Make

 The first step to creating a forex trading plan is to determine what kind of trader you are based on the frequency of your trades and the duration over which your trades run.
-If you are a day trader whose trading style revolves around scalping, then you should plot your trading plan with a 24-hour timeframe.
-On the other hand, if you are a swing trader whose trades usually span several days, you should use a week as your planning horizon.
-To determine the number of trades that you should make within your trading horizon, you should add up all your winning trades over your chosen time period and then multiply them by 1.2.
-For example, if you make 15 trades a week and only five are winning trades, you should not make more than six or seven trades each week.
-The idea is to increase your win rate and your chances of being an effective forex trader.
+If you are a day trader whose style revolves around scalping, plot your plan with a 24-hour timeframe.
+If you are a swing trader whose trades span several days, use a week as your planning horizon.

 2. Maximize Your Opportunities